 As a result, your personal information may be transferred to locations outside Europe as well as within it for the purposes described above.

-Outside the Carey Olsen Group
+Outside of Carey Olsen

 We may also share your personal information outside Carey Olsen.
 This may include disclosures to:

-- To the extent required by law, regulation or court order, for example, if we are under a duty to disclose your personal information in order to comply with any legal obligation such as our AML/CFT obligations.
+- to the extent required by law, regulation or court order, for example if we are under a duty to disclose your personal information in order to comply with any legal obligation such as our AML/CFT obligations

 Where we transfer your personal information outside the European Economic Area (the "EEA"), we will ensure that it is protected and transferred in a manner consistent with legal requirements applicable to the information.
 This can be done in a number of different ways, for instance:

-- the country to which we send the personal information may have been assessed by the European Commission as providing an "adequate" level of protection for personal data ( this includes Jersey and Guernsey);
+- the country to which we send the personal information may have been assessed by the European Commission as providing an "adequate" level of protection for personal data (this includes Jersey and Guernsey)

 - where the recipient is located in the US, it may be a certified member of the EU-US Privacy Shield scheme.